COVID-19 deaths surge past 770,000 as no European nation in top 4

 Starting Saturday, Britain expanded its 14-day quarantine rule, including France and the Netherlands, because of rising cases there.
 Britain's Foreign and Commonwealth Office also is advising against non-essential international travel.

 Earlier, French Prime Minister Jean Castex warned that coronavirus infections in the country have been accelerating twice as much as three weeks ago.
-France had 3,015 cases Sunday, second to Russia's 5,061 in Europ.e
+France had 3,015 cases Sunday, second to Russia's 4,969 in Europe.

 The BBC reported about 160,000 British tourists were thought to be in France.